Learn how your choices at the grocery store at certain times of the year can make a big difference!

 It’s February and time to evaluate your progress with your New Year’s Resolutions!
 You initially did your research about how to start making healthier meals for your family, you’ve experimented with new dishes, and you’ve made room in the fridge for yet another grocery store run.

 But wait!
 Before you continue this journey, there’s something else you should consider.
 Even if you purchase more healthy food, you may not be paying attention to and decreasing the number of unhealthy foods you are buying.
 This can become a roadblock to reaching your goals.
 This phenomenon not only occurs in January but in February and March too!

 What types of roadblocks are we talking about when we are adding junk food to the cart along with healthy foods?
 Think—more money spent, more calories eaten, and more pounds put on.
-Definitely not part of your new year plan.
-People typically spend more money on food between Thanksgiving and New Years than they do from July to Thanksgiving and even more from New Years to March, when most people probably want to spend less!
+Probably not part of your new year plan!
+People typically spend more money on food between Thanksgiving and New Years than they do from July to Thanksgiving and even more from New Years to March.
+This is the time when most people probably want to spend less!
 As you can imagine, that equates to more calories eaten per week, and makes it a much more difficult task to reach new year’s resolutions!

-The good news is, there are small changes you can make that can help you avoid these hits to your wallet and waistline to stay on the right path toward achieving your resolutions.
+The good news is, there are small changes you can make that can help you avoid these hits to your wallet and to help the whole family stay on the right path toward achieving your New Year’s resolutions.

-These should be “sometimes” foods, not items you buy every week on your grocery run.
+These foods should be thought of as “sometimes” foods, not items you buy every week on your grocery run.
 Making small decisions to replace them with healthier items makes a big difference!